Wendy002/NOXNGC450_WFO2401_GroupA_NoxoloNgcobo_DJS08/README.md

 **Key Points to Cover:**
 - What is the purpose of using React Router in a React application?
+  - The purpose of react router is client side routing
 - How do you set up React Router using `BrowserRouter` as shown in the lessons?
 - Describe the role of the `<Routes>` and `<Route>` components in defining the navigation structure.